akgb12/FrostSight/README.md

 # FrostSight

+## NOTICE

+This is the Back Up of this Project.
+All commit history and version control is not on this repository.
+This is just an artifact of the original repository.

+## Overview

 FrostSight is a SaaS style cloud security observability platform that ingests cloud audit events, processes suspicious activity signals, stores enriched records, and exposes operational metrics through Datadog dashboards.

 This repository is a rebuilt version of the project scaffold based on the original architecture and resume description.
 It is intended to be pushed to GitHub and extended locally.